15 Vegan Aquafaba Cocktails That Are Aquafabulous

 6. Strain into chilled glass.

-7. Garnish with bitters, creating design with cocktail pick, and dehydrated lime wheel.
+7. Garnish with bitters, creating a design with a cocktail pick and dehydrated lime wheel.

 New York Sour With Aquafaba